venturedinternational/whitepaper/README.md

 See the terms and conditions here: https://www.ventured.one/terms/

 ## Conclusion
-**Ventured** is the next generation of work.
-It allows people to work on things they find most interesting, and be rewarded for it.
-Individuals are no longer bound by companies, or location.
-Ventured is an ambitious platform by any standard, but also has the potential to benefit all workers on a global scale.
+**Ventured** is facilitating the next generation of work.
+It allows people to work on things they find most interesting and be rewarded for it.
+Individuals are no longer bound by companies or location.
+Ventured is an ambitious platform by any standard, but it has the potential to benefit all workers on a global scale.
 <br><br>
 We hope to empower individuals in a way that allows for increased productivity and life fulfillment.
 We want you, the potential investor, to help us bring this platform to life.
-Subscribe to our newsletter at https://www.ventured.one/ and participate in our initial coin offering on August 15th.
+Subscribe to our newsletter at https://www.ventured.one/ and participate in our initial coin offering on August 25th.
 Using the funds raised, we will be able to fund development of Ventured and fix the current broken system of work and labour.

 ## Appendices
 ### Ethereum Overview